koldinger/Tardis/README.md

 machine being backed up, either physically or via a network share.

 Normally, the mode will be selected by the switches, and various config options.
 If a server is specified (via --server, the TARDIS_SERVER environment variable, or a configuration file), remote mode will be picked.
-If a database is specified (via the --database/-D option, the TARDIS_DATABASE environment variable, or a configuration file), local mode will be selected.
-In some circumstances, you can create a confusing situation, such as having both the TARDIS_SERVER and TARDIS_DATABASE environment variables set.
-In this case, use either the --local or --remote options to select local or remote mode, respectively.
+If a database is specified (via the --repository/-D option, the TARDIS_DATABASE environment variable, or a configuration file), local mode will be selected. both the TARDIS_SERVER and TARDIS_DATABASE environment variables set.

 Components
 ==========
 Tardis consists of several components:
 * tardisd (Daemon.py): The tardis daemon process which maintains the backups
 * tardis  (Client.py): The tardis client process, which creates backup data and pushes it to the server
+* sonic (Sonic.py): An administration tool, allowing things like setting and changing passwords, removing backup sets, purging orphans, etc.
+* lstardis (List.py): List versions of files and directories in the database.
+* regenerate (Regenerate.py): A program to retrieve an individual verson of the file without using the TardisFS
 * tardisfs (TardisFS.py): A FUSE based file system which provides views of the various backup sets.
-* regenerate (Regenerate.py): A program to retrieve an individual verson of the file without using the TardisFS
-* lstardis (List.py): List versions of files and directories in the database.
 * tardiff (Diff.py): Show the differences between versions of backed up files, and the current version.
-* sonic (Sonic.py): An administration tool, allowing things like setting and changing passwords, removing backup sets, purging orphans, etc.
 * tardisremote (HttpInterface): An optional http server which provides a web api for retrieving information in the tardis database, for use by regenerate, tardisfs, and lstardis, etc.

 Tardis is written in Python 3, and only relies on a few non-pure python packages.